 Blot, Don't Dust

 To hide shine, skip dusting on loose powder and instead reach for the blotting papers.
-Says Gerstein, "Instead of overzealously powdering, which can lead to an unnatural-looking appearance, I like to press a Tatcha Beauty Paper over where I've applied foundation to soak up any excess oil and set the product in place.
-I love this step because it cuts shine but leaves behind a really pretty, flattering glow."
+Says Gerstein, "Instead of overzealously powdering, which can lead to an unnatural-looking appearance, I like to press a Tatcha Beauty Paper over where I've applied foundation to soak up any excess oil and set the product in place."
+Not only does this step cut shine, but it leaves behind a flattering glow, too.